-- 1. Better awareness of issues of international cyber security by public officials and diplomats (international law and norms, CBMs and international cooperation as outlined in the UN GGE Reports, by ASEAN, OSCE, AU, OAS etc.); - 2.
-Preparation of staff in Capitals and Country Delegations for the upcoming negotiations on Cybersecurity in the context of the OEWG and UN GGE in 2019 and 2020 in New York: - 3.
-Feedback from the Regions to the international cyber security dialogue and discourse; - 4.
-Better mutual understanding of related concepts, norms and measures, strengthened and possibly institutionalized cooperation among participating countries; - 5.
-Exchange of concerns, best practices, policies and institutional arrangements in the field of cyber security; - 6.
-A network of alumni, lecturers and experts familiar with the international cyber security challenges and processes and willing to support the goals of implementing and universally promoting inter alia the UN GGE guidance on norms and CBMs.
+- 1. Better awareness of issues of international cyber security by public officials and diplomats (international law and norms, CBMs and international cooperation as outlined in the UN GGE and UN OEWG Reports, by ASEAN, OSCE, AU, OAS etc.); - 2.
+Preparation of staff in Capitals and Country Delegations for the upcoming negotiations on Cybersecurity in the context of the UN OEWG in 2022 to 2025 in New York, Geneva; - 3.
+Preparation of staff in Capitals and Country Delegations to engage in bilateral, regional and global negotiations in Cybersecurity Confidence Building Measures (CBMs); - 4.
+Better understanding of the respective role of States, International Organizations, Business, Academia and Civil Society in maintaining peace and Security in Cyberspace; - 5.
+Feedback from the Regions to the international cyber security dialogue and discourse. - 6.
+Better mutual understanding of related concepts, norms and measures, strengthened and possibly institutionalized cooperation among participating countries; - 7.
+Exchange of concerns, best practices, policies and institutional arrangements in the field of cyber security; - 8.
+A network of alumni, lecturers and experts familiar with the international cyber security challenges and processes and willing to support the goals of implementing and universally promoting inter alia the UN GGE UN OEWG guidance on norms and CBMs.